-The red lock off clip (similar to some Britax Car seats) on the side helps keep the seat belt secure, unfortunately that the lock off clip needs to be checked regularly to ensure it has not opened up and allowing the car-seat to become loose.
+The red lock off clip (similar to some Britax Car seats) on the side; helps keep the seat belt secure.
+The lock off clip; needs to be checked regularly; to ensure, it has not opened up; allowing the car-seat to become loose.

 Shoulder height markers

 The Joie Curve only has only two height markers.
-The first height marker is set to 34-35 cm indicating a large 12 month old, and the second height marker is set at 36 cm, meaning you will be lucky to get 3 years of use out of this seat.
+The first height marker is set to 34-35 cm; indicating a large 12 month old.
+The second height marker is set at 36 cm; meaning you will be lucky to get 3 years of use out of this seat.